splunk/splunk-ansible/docs/execution_patterns/remote/README.md

 ![diagram](./remote-diagram.png)

 ## Configure hosts
 First, we'll need a few hosts to run these Ansible plays against.
-For convenience, we can use a set of containers to mimic a baremetal hosts running `sshd`.
-These hosts are also setup to pre-install the `splunk` user.
-For more information, please see the [Dockerfile](./Dockerfile) in used.
+These can be bare-metal machines in a datacenter, cloud-provisioned VMs, or for demonstration purposes a set of containers running `sshd` locally.
+For more information on what's in the container image used, please see the [Dockerfile](./Dockerfile) in this directory.

 Additionally, see the [docker-compose.yml](./docker-compose.yml) file included for how the multiple containers are defined to assume the roles in the Splunk deployment.
 ```bash